The main treatment for phaeochromocytoma is surgery. Other treatments include internal radiotherapy, external radiotherapy and chemotherapy.

 You may need to travel to a hospital that specialises in phaeochromocytoma for treatment.

 Surgery is the main treatment for phaeochromocytoma.
 You usually have an operation to remove the adrenal gland.
 This is called an adrenalectomy.
 It will cure most people with phaeochromocytoma.

 You usually have this done as keyhole surgery by a specialist surgeon.
 This is also called laparoscopic surgery or minimal access surgery.
 Your surgeon will remove the tissues surrounding the adrenal gland and the nearby lymph nodes if they think there is a risk the tumour has started to spread.
 They may also have to remove the kidney.

 The anaesthetic and surgery can make the tumour release large amounts of adrenaline and noradrenaline.
 This causes very high blood pressure and can lead to serious problems.
 So from around 2 weeks before your operation your doctor will prescribe a medicine called phenoxybenzamine or a similar drug.

 These drugs block the effect of the hormones on your blood pressure and help keep it stable.
 You have regular blood pressure measurements during this time.
 After surgery your doctor will stop the drug and your blood pressure should go back to normal after a while.

 You can normally manage with the one adrenal gland if you need to have an adrenal gland removed.
 The remaining gland will make all the hormones you need.

 You will need to have hormone replacement if you have both adrenal glands removed.
 You take this as tablets every day for the rest of your life.

-You might have internal radiotherapy if you can't have surgery or your phaeochromocytoma has spread.
 This is called radio labelled treatment or targeted radionuclide therapy.

 There are different types of radio labelled treatment.
 These include MIBG and DOTATATE treatments.